muneebwalikhan/Muneeb-wali-khan/README.md

 # 👋 Hi there, I'm Muneeb Wali Khan!

 ## About Me
-I'm a passionate software developer with a keen interest in building robust and scalable applications.
-I love to explore new technologies and solve real-world problems with code.
+I'm a passionate software developer with a focus on building robust and scalable applications.
+I enjoy exploring new technologies and applying them to solve real-world problems through code.

 ## 🔧 Skills
 - **Programming Languages:** JavaScript (Node.js, React, React Native), Python (Intermediate)